theanop/markdown/README.md

 ==================
 And this is a subhead
 ---------------------
 And this is some text.
-And this is a new line.
+And this is a new line. (according to wikipedia but apparently not) This is a new line?

 And this is a new paragraph.
 And this is *italic* and this is **bold**.
-And this is 'code font'.
+And this is `code font`.
 What are the escape characters?
 * This is bulleted list item 1.
 * Item 2.
 * *Item 3 is italic.*

 1. Numbered list item 1.
 2. Item 2.
 <table>